top of page

 Therapeutic treatments may include:

-• Methylene Blue, which is a medicinal dye, is also an effective remedy for persistent Bartonella and Lyme disease.
+• Methylene Blue, a medicinal dye, proves effective in addressing persistent Bartonella and Lyme disease.

-• Appropriate antibiotic therapy and other medications may be appropriate in some cases.
+• In select cases, appropriate antibiotic therapy and other medications may be necessary.

-• Azlocillin is the most effective antibiotic for Lyme and its coinfections.
+• Azlocillin emerges as the most potent antibiotic for Lyme disease and its coinfections.

-• IV therapy, including UVB light, includes Dr. Kellman’s neuro-Lyme IV protocol, which contains various compounds, namely Phenylbutyrate, which reduces inflammation, improves brain function, and significantly reduces brain fog – a common symptom of people suffering with Lyme.
-UVB light has an antimicrobial effect, balances the immune system, as well as reduces inflammation.
+• IV therapy, incorporating UVB light, encompasses Dr. Kellman’s neuro-Lyme IV protocol.
+This protocol incorporates various compounds, which mitigate inflammation, enhance brain function, and markedly diminish brain fog — a common symptom in Lyme disease patients.
+UVB light exhibits antimicrobial properties, assists in immune system balance, and reduces inflammation.

-• The to improve the autonomic nervous system and POTS-related symptoms.
-POTS syndrome (postural orthostatic tachycardia syndrome) is a nervous system disorder which causes lightheadedness and fainting when a person stands up and is seen in some Lyme patients.
+• The Magnesphere: Enhances the autonomic nervous system and alleviates symptoms associated with POTS syndrome (postural orthostatic tachycardia syndrome).
+This disorder, which causes lightheadedness and fainting upon standing up is observed in some Lyme disease patients.

-• The can aid fatigue and improve energy.
+• The NovoThor: can aid in managing fatigue and enhancing energy levels.

 • Medicinal herbs, botanicals, and other natural compounds, which have natural anti-microbial properties, may also be used as part of the treatment protocol.

-• Natural Supplements and Nutrition/Diet Protocols to address any gut dysfunction and to successfully rebalance the microbiome.
+• Natural supplements and nutrition/diet protocols to address any gut disfunction and to successfully rebalance the microbiome.

-Contact the Kellman Wellness Center if you have Lyme or think you may have Lyme.
-Even if you have had Lyme previously, but are still suffering from residual symptoms, we can help.
+If you have Lyme disease or suspect you may have Lyme disease, please reach out to the Kellman Wellness Center.
+If you have had Lyme disease previously but are still experiencing residual symptoms, we can help.

 bottom of page